CSR Activity Report (CSR Guideline Activity Reports) - Safety, Accident Prevention, and Environmental Preservation

 Initiatives to Reduce Health Effects of Chemical Substances on Employees

-In consideration of the health risks to the Company’s employees and contract employees, Toray Group is implementing the following initiatives for the handling of chemical substances.
+In consideration of the health risks to the Company’s employees, including contracted, part-time, and dispatched employees, Toray Group is implementing the following initiatives for the handling of chemical substances.

 1. Study the actual handling of chemical substances